• Skip to primary navigation

 When traveling from Palenque ruins, located in the neighboring state of Chiapas, expect around 9 hours traveling (try the night-bus).

-Let’s now explore all the best things to do and see in Bacalar.
+Let’s now explore all the best things to do in Bacalar.

 Getting around the town is easy on foot, and lots of accommodations here offer bikes you can rent for the day.